SurajKH/ParkLot_in_Cpp/README.md

 # ParkLot_in_Cpp
 ParkLot_in_Cpp

-1.ParkLot is A Vehicle Parking Tracking Application where we tend to track the Vehicle parked with Live Time Tracking in C++.
+1.ParkLot is A Vehicle Parking Application where we tend to track the Vehicle parked with Live Time Tracking in C++.

 2.Consideration of Bill Generation Mainly Depends on Two Aspects (PromoCode,Type of Vehicle,Parking Hours).